 Collaborator - A collaborator is a user on your Wistia account.
 Collaborators are invited via their email address at the project-level, and can have different permission levels on specific projects.
 These permissions include: upload, download, share, and stats.

 Comments - Comments are a way for viewers and users within your Wistia account to interact with your content.
 Comments can be time-coded, for easier review and feedbacks, and are raw text only (sorry, no text stylings).
 Comments can be turned on or off in the Appearance tab in the Customize panel.

 Contact - Contacts is a term that’s synonymous with Users within your Wistia account.
 They’re actively added to your account with their email address via the Users page in your account, or from the Privacy & Sharing modal on a project.

 Controls - Controls is a menu in the Customize panel.
 This is where you can add or remove player controls including: big play button (and the time stamp on it), small play button, play bar, settings controls (video quality, and playback speed), volume control, full screen button, and the Wistia banner.
 You can also set your video controls be appear on video load.

-Customize - Customize is a feature within Wistia that allows you to customize your videos. 🖌 Here you'll be able to change the Appearance of your videos, update the player Controls, add Share buttons, require a Password, and add Chapters, Timeline Actions, and Captions.
-The Customize option is located under the Video Actions menu on your Wistia video page.
+Customize - Customize is a feature within Wistia that allows you to customize your videos. 🖌 Here you’ll be able to change the Appearance of your videos, update the player Controls, add Share buttons, require a Password, and add Chapters, a Call to Action, a Turnstile, Annotation Links and Captions.
+The Customize option is located on your Wistia video page.
 This menu also houses Load Settings.